ai4ce/RAP/README.md

 ## 🔊 News

 - 2025/10/22: We finally have access to the data server and have released the data and checkpoints.
+Note that we also updated some of the results in our paper, as we have now completed rerunning the experiments that were interrupted before the camera-ready deadline.
 - 2025/6/25: Our paper is accepted to ICCV 2025! 🎉 Code is released!
 - 2024/12/1: Our paper is now available on [arXiv](https://arxiv.org/abs/2412.00138)!